cbrgm/gh-fused/README.md

-# cbrgm/gh-fzf 🚀
+# gh-fzf

 Collection of powerful aliases to speed up interactions with GitHub.
-It's purpose is to be a CLI clone of [github.com/pulls](https://github.com/pulls) and [github.com/issues](https://github.com/issues).
+It's purpose is to be a CLI clone of [github.com/pulls](https://github.com/pulls) and [github.com/issues](https://github.com/issues). 🚀

 ## Prerequisites?
 * [fzf](https://github.com/junegunn/fzf)